Álvaro Colom, former president of Guatemala, dies at 71 - NewsBreak

 An industrial engineer, Colom was Guatemala’s first leftist president in more than 50 years when he took office in January 2008, but said he wanted Guatemala to chart its own path rather than falling in with established leftist leaders like Venezuela’s Hugo Chavez at the time.

-Colom had success in textiles and Guatemala's entry into large-scale production through assembly plants known as maquiladoras .
+Colom had success in textiles and Guatemala's entry into large-scale production through assembly plants known as maquiladoras in Spanish.

-Just weeks before the end of his term, Colom took credit for hiring some 90,000 additional teachers and bringing more than 1 million children back into the country’s schools.
+Just weeks before the end of his term, Colom took credit for hiring some 90,000 additional teachers and bringing more than a million children back into the country’s schools.
 He said his administration had built more schools and health centers.
-He also applauded Guatemala’s efforts to seize drug shipments moving through the country and arrest drug traffickers .
+He also applauded Guatemala’s efforts to seize drug shipments moving through the country and arrest drug traffickers.

 But in 2018, Colom was arrested, along with nearly his entire former Cabinet, in relation to a corruption investigation involving a bus concession.